karlo-babic/paradigms-py/2-Declarative-Programming.md

 ## 4. The Principle of Immutability

 In declarative programming, we've focused on functions that are pure and predictable.
-This predictability relies on the assumption: the **data objects** our functions operate on cannot be changed in unexpected ways.
+This predictability relies on the assumption: the data objects our functions operate on cannot be changed in unexpected ways.
 This leads to an important concept in Python's data model: **mutability**.

 ### Variables vs. Objects: A Quick Clarification

 It's important to distinguish between a *variable* (a name) and an *object* (the data value).
 -   A **variable** is a label.
 In Python, you can always re-assign this label to point to a different object (`x = 10`, then `x = 20`).
--   An **object** is the actual data in memory. **Mutability** is a property of the object itself.
+-   An **object** is the actual data in memory.
+Mutability is a property of the object itself.
 Can this object be changed in-place?

 Data types that cannot be changed in-place are called **immutable**.
-Data types that can be modified are **mutable**.
+Data types that can be modified are mutable.

 | Immutable Types (Value cannot change in-place) | Mutable Types (Value can change in-place) |
 | ---------------------------------------------- | ----------------------------------------- |